devsoc-unsw/jobsboard/README.md

   docker compose up test
   ```

-> Make sure to stop the server and db before rerunning the tests either using the the Docker Desktop GUI or by running `docker stop jobs-board_api_1` and `docker stop jobs-board_db_1` in your terminal.
+> Make sure to stop the server and db before rerunning the tests either using the the Docker Desktop GUI or by running `docker stop jobsboard-api-1` and `docker stop jobsboard-db-1` in your terminal.

 > Use the logs in the terminal or the Docker Desktop GUI to check your tests.

-The reason docker is used when testing is because we're given a guarantee that the conditions are exactly the same every time and because it emulates what the behaviour will be on prod running in the container - which there are difference.
+The reason Docker is used when testing is because we're given a guarantee that the conditions are exactly the same every time and because it emulates what the behaviour will be on prod running in the container - where there **are** differences.

 <br />